MoeraOrg/moera-client-react/README.md

 Installation instructions:

-1. As prerequisites you need to have Node.js 8.12+ and Yarn installed.
+1. As prerequisites, you need to have Node.js 8.12+ and Yarn installed.
 2. Go to the source directory.
 3. Install project dependencies:
    ```